 See the studies that are helping to inform OJJDP’s policy and program development.

-OJJDP works to prevent gang involvement, girls' delinquency, and underage drinking.
+OJJDP works to prevent youth violence, gang involvement, girls' delinquency, and underage drinking.

 OJJDP assists victims of child abduction and commercial sexual exploitation.

 OJJDP supports mentoring, tribal youth programs, AMBER Alert, faith-based and community initiatives, and meeting the educational needs of system-involved youth.

 OJJDP announces the availability of OJJDP News @ a Glance, July/August 2015.
 This issue’s top story covers the White House Tribal Youth Gathering, and the video message from Administrator Robert L. Listenbee highlights OJJDP’s efforts to encourage and learn from youth voices.